Estimation of deuteron binding energy with renormalization group-based effective interactions using the variational quantum eigensolver: Formalism

-Eq.~(\ref{eq:unitary_pauli}) can be transformed into a quantum circuit using the rules (CNOT staircase construction) given in Appendix~\ref{app:cnot}, and the circuit is shown in Fig.~\ref{fig:circuit_example}.
+The circuits obtained using the rules given in Appendix~\ref{app:cnot} can be further simplified by reducing the circuit depth, while still preserving their action on the reference state~\cite{Dumitrescu2018, Siwach2021}.
+Although reduction of circuit depth is important, we will demonstrate through our calculations that, for our current purposes, the CNOT staircase method suffices.

-In Fig.~\ref{fig:circuit_example}, the Pauli X gate in the $0^{\rm th}$ qubit index just flips the corresponding qubit to give us the input state $\ket{10}$.
-For larger number of qubits, not all the Pauli strings in the exponential commute with each other, and single-step first-order Trotterization~\cite{Trotter1959, Llyod1996} has been employed to approximate the unitary operator to arrive at an ans\" atz similar to Eq.~(\ref{eq:unitary_pauli}).
-The circuits obtained using the rules in Appendix~\ref{app:cnot} can be further simplified by reducing the circuit depth, while still preserving the action on the reference state.
-One such simplification for the two qubit case is shown in Fig.~\ref{fig:circuit_example_simplified}~\cite{Dumitrescu2018, Siwach2021}.
-Although reduction of circuit depth is crucial, for our purposes, we use the more systematic CNOT staircase construction method, as there is no prescribed procedure for depth reduction.
+The expectation value of the Hamiltonian is computed on a quantum simulator using the variational state.
+A classical optimizer iteratively updates the parameters until this value is minimized.